ZionDevelopers/sui-scoreboard/README.md

 ### Features

-* Works with Exsto and ULX v3
+* Works with Exsto, Evolve and ULX v3
 * Have mute button for every player, click on the Volume Icon to mute / unmute the player.
 * Compatible with Garry's Mod 13.
 * Fixed the Admin buttons like: Kick, permaban and ban.